Jake Long: Miami Dolphins

 In 2009, Long yielded only 4 sacks and was ranked the second best offensive tackle.
 He was selected as a starter for the 2010 Pro Bowl.
-He was not selected to the first team All-Pro losing out to Ryan Clady, who gave up 8 sacks, and Joe Thomas, who is ranked the best offensive tackle in the NFL.
+He was not selected to the first team All-Pro losing out to Ryan Clady, who gave up 8 sacks, and Joe Thomas, who was ranked the best offensive tackle in the NFL.
 Long was selected to the second team All-Pro and was named a starter for the AFC Pro Bowl.
 Long joins Richmond Webb as the only Dolphins offensive tackles to be named starters in the Pro Bowl and is the first Dolphins offensive lineman to be named to back-to-back Pro Bowls since Webb played in seven straight from 1990 to 1996.
 Long did not participate in the game due to injury and was replaced on the Pro Bowl roster by D'Brickashaw Ferguson.
 The following season Long was named as a starter for the 2011 Pro Bowl, while Ferguson was named as a reserve.
+He was ranked 28th by his fellow players on the NFL Top 100 Players of 2011.

 During the 2011 NFL season, Long's 61 games started streak snapped when he suffered a back ailment.
 Subsequently, he was placed on injured reserve with a torn right biceps for the final week of the season.
 The roster move came one day after he was selected to the 2012 Pro Bowl.
 He was named as a Pro Bowl starter for the third consecutive season.
 He missed the Pro Bowl for the 2011 season.
 However, he was named the Dolphins' Ed Block Courage Award recipient.
 In addition, he was listed as the 59th player on the NFL Top 100 Players of 2012.